 THA membership gives hospitals the opportunity to create real change in health care policy.
 Additionally, members receive exclusive benefits including:

-Exclusive, ad-hoc COVID-19 Update with the latest information for Texas hospitals and health care providers.
+- Exclusive, ad-hoc advocacy alerts with the latest breaking information for Texas hospitals and health care providers.

 THA offers the following membership types to Texas hospitals who are interested in the mission and objectives of the association:

 Active Institutional Membership